rwebaz/Ether-Lessons-Project/docs/index.md

 ## Issue

+The **Issue** of a successful legal argument is prefaced by a concise, to the point coin flip.

+Should it be, or should it not?

+### The Socratic Method

 State the issue of the problem in the form of a question ie.) How do you code this stuff?

 ## Rule